 The Two Roles, Side by Side

 A full wedding planner is involved from the beginning — helping with venue selection, vendor shortlisting, budget management, design, and final execution.
-A day-of coordinator (more accurately called a month-of coordinator) takes over in the final 4–8 weeks, inheriting the plan you built and running it on the day itself.
+A day-of coordinator (more accurately called a month-of coordinator) takes over in the final 4 to 8 weeks, inheriting the plan you built and running it on the day itself.
 The roles overlap at the end but differ enormously at the start.
+Understanding this distinction before you start interviewing saves time, money, and the frustration of hiring the wrong level of support.

 Who Actually Needs a Full Planner